schwittlick/tripoly/README.md

 ### Next Steps:

 #### Global improvement:
-- Make the entire board game in 3D. making it possible to play in AR/VR.
+- Make the entire board game in 3D. making it possible to play in AR/VR. (see image blow)
 - Submission mechanism: Make possible for people to submit project for the fields whose all possible NFT’s have been purchased, based on specific criterias (Curation, DAO, Multisign Wallet)
 - Create the NTF for the 2 other levels of support (Prototype, Start-up).
 Having multiple editions of each NTF in each field.
 - Add activity fields (go back to start without bounty etc., to avoid/reduce the possibility for people to play only to get tezos by making rounds)